-Landscaping is among the three most effective home improvements you can do to generate the biggest return on your money.
+Landscaping is among the most effective home improvements you can do to generate the biggest return on your money.
 It creates curb appeal in spades and also can help prevent expensive potential damage, like fallen tree limbs and mold.
-Think of it as a safety net mixed with some green marketing that can increase your house’s value by up to 5 percent.
+Think of it as a safety net mixed with some green marketing that can increase your house’s value by up to 5%, according to Consumer Reports.

 9. Gear Up the Garage

 The garage door probably isn’t the go-to improvement when you think about upping your curb appeal.
-However, replacing the often-neglected garage door can net you a nearly 87 percent return on investment, on average.
-For those who don’t have garages, consider taking on a project like renovating other extensions of your home like a shed.
+However, replacing the often-neglected garage door can net you a nearly 98% return on investment, on average, according to Remodeling magazine’s 2019 Cost vs. Value report.
+For those who don’t have garages, consider taking on a project like renovating other extensions of your home such as a shed.

 10. Install a Patio